-Dependency SES is currently dependent on five major satellite manufacturers for the construction of its satellites.
-In-orb on satellite manufactur- er(s) and / or secondary supplier(s) Dependency on a small number of satellite manufacturers may reduce SES' negotiating power and access to advanced technologies (which may only be available to certain suppliers).
+RISKS RELATING TO PROCUREMENT Dependency on satellite manufacturer(s) and / or secondary supplier(s) SES is currently dependent on five major satellite manufacturers for the construction of its satellites.
+Dependency on a small number of satellite manufacturers may reduce SES' negotiating power and access to advanced technologies (which may only be available to certain suppliers).
 It may also result in a higher concentration of risk in procuring new satellites.
-Further, the difficulties caused by any technical problems with the design of a particular model of satellite may be multiplied if several satellites of that design are purchased. failure SES mitigates these risks by establishing a Field Office the manufacturers' facilities composed of SES engineers and Industry experts to facilitate continued oversight.
+Further, the difficulties caused by any technical problems with the design of a particular model of satellite may be multiplied if several satellites of that design are purchased.
+SES mitigates these risks by establishing a Field Office at manufacturers' facilities composed of SES engineers and industry experts to facilitate continued oversight.
 SES also maintains constant monitoring of its supplier base along with multiple procurement sources and develops relationships with new suppliers where possible.
 Dependency on launch service provider(s) SES is currently largely dependent on two primary launch service providers to launch its satellites.
 SES may incur significant delays in launching new satellites in the event of a prolonged unavailability of service from one of these launch service providers.
-Launch delay(s) and / or A launch delay or failure could have a material negative effect on future revenues.
-Satellite launch and in-orbit insurance policies do not compensate for lost revenues due to the loss of customers or for consequential losses resulting from any launch delay or failure. launch failure(s) SES attempts to mitigate the risk that launch delay or failure interrupts existing services by ensuring adequate time margins in procurement schedules for replacement satellites.
+Launch delay(s) and / or launch failure(s) A launch delay or failure could have a material negative effect on future revenues.
+Satellite launch and in-orbit insurance policies do not compensate for lost revenues due to the loss of customers or for consequential losses resulting from any launch delay or failure.
+SES attempts to mitigate the risk that launch delay or failure interrupts existing services by ensuring adequate time margins in procurement schedules for replacement satellites.
 There remains a small but an inherent risk of launch or early orbit failure resulting in a reduced satellite lifetime, reduced functionality of the satellite or the total loss of a mission.
-Short SES attempts to mitigate the risk of launch failure in several ways, including by detailed technical risk management of each satellite and launch vehicle programme and asset insurance for each launch. operat life

-Dependency SES engages in end-to-end managed services and total network delivery to its end-users in many cases. on other While satellites play a major role in delivering such services, successful delivery depends upon having suppliers access to all elements of the value chain.
-These include but are not limited to: antennas, modems, platand manuforms, and specialized software.
+SES attempts to mitigate the risk of launch failure in several ways, including by detailed technical risk management of each satellite and launch vehicle programme and asset insurance for each launch.
+Dependency on other suppliers and manufacturers play a major role in delivering such services, successful delivery depends upon having access to all elements of the value chain.
+These include but are not limited to: antennas, modems, platforms, and specialized software.
 As in all development/R&D work, schedule slippage risk is a possibility.
-Such slippage and associated delays could impact start of revenue realisation. facturers
+Such slippage and associated delays could impact start of revenue realisation.